 Every street drug you hear about has a different power of addiction.
 According to the U.S. government, cocaine is one of the most addictive and more potent drugs that can be abused.
 It carries the propensity for high dependency.
 This means that people who abuse and become addicted to cocaine must go through an intensive detox if they want to recover.

 Fortunately, recovery from cocaine addiction and addiction to other drugs is possible.
 If you are addicted to cocaine or if you know someone close to you who is, the only way out is through treatment.
 You must go to an inpatient treatment facility to seek professional medical help for detoxification and rehabilitation.

 What Happens During Cocaine Detox and Rehab

 Cocaine detox is required before counseling, and cognitive behavioral therapy can start because you need to be sober before the real healing can begin.
 Getting sober on your own is not an option.
 However, detox is only the beginning.
 To completely recover and addict needs cocaine detox and rehab consecutively.

 At a professional inpatient treatment facility, you will go through a detox process that is monitored by experienced professionals.
 They will keep track of your vital signs and any withdrawal symptoms you may be experiencing.
 Detoxing from cocaine is not easy.
 Because it is such an addictive drug, many people experience dizziness, nausea, headaches, vomiting and even hallucinations during the detoxification process.

 It is important to only go through a detox program that is monitored at a professional treatment facility.
 Detoxification cannot be accurately performed at home by yourself or even with the help of a friend or family member.
 These methods of detox will not work, and they can be extremely dangerous as well.

 The Benefits of Inpatient Treatment for Cocaine Addicts

 Inpatient treatment is the most effective way to combat addictions of any kind.
-Within a secure and comfortable environment patients receive 24/7 support.
+Within a secure and comfortable environment patients receive caring support and guidance.
 Some of the benefits of this approach to recovery include:

 - There are no temptations: At an inpatient rehab facility, you won’t constantly be tempted by cocaine and other drugs.